prody/ProDy/doc/tutorial.rst

 More examples
 -------------------------------------------------------------------------------

-:func:`~proteins.parsePDB` function is very flexible and can be extremely efficient depending on what you want to extract from a PDB file.
+:func:`~.parsePDB` function is very flexible and can be extremely efficient depending on what you want to extract from a PDB file.
 It can be used to parse specific chains, models, alternate locations, or well-defined subsets of atoms from a file.
 A detailed usage example can be found in